GabrielDCelery/personal-notes/01_project/memory-palace-normandy/mordinlab.md

 Precision.
 Mordin knows the internals — not just what the limits are, but exactly why they exist and what controls them.

+## Narrative Ordering Principle

+Anchors ordered by severity — most catastrophic and irreversible first, most mechanical and fixable last.
+Mordin opens with controlled urgency and relaxes into precision as the topics become recoverable.

+1. **Wrong database pick** — irreversible, months to undo, driven by asking the wrong question.
+MongoDB because migrations are annoying.
+DynamoDB because it scales.
+The embed/reference trap.
+The access pattern lock-in.
+This is the one that keeps him up at night.
+2. **Missing index** — weeks of mystery slow queries, invisible until production, fixable in hours once found
+3. **No connection pool** — Postgres forking 500 processes, 5GB gone before a query runs, fixable but only after something breaks
+4. **Write amplification from indexes** — you added indexes to fix reads and made writes worse, schema-level decision with real cost
+5. **RAM vs disk** — wrong instance type, you're running to the filing room on every query until you fix it

+The wrong database is Mordin's genophage — a decision made early that determines everything that follows.
+He'd rather be the one who makes sure you understand it correctly than leave it to someone who might get it wrong.

 ## Room Layout

 ```